cossacklabs/acra-engineering-demo/README.md

 1   - DDDDDDDDFidFDxORlrleaUrC - top secret data - top secret data
 ```

-Output contains Zone Id, `data` that is decrypted by AcraServer and `raw_data` (stored in plaintext for the demo purposes),
+Output contains Zone Id, decrypted `data`, and `raw_data` (stored in plaintext for the demo purposes),

 ### 2.3 Read data directly from database

-To make sure that data is encrypted, try to read it directly from database, using database host and port:
+To make sure that data is stored encrypted, read it directly from the database:

 ```bash
 docker exec -it python_python_1 \